 We expect that the risk and return priorities by asset class under each climate change scenario, particularly a 2°C scenario, will assist in future decisions on fund exposures and product development.
 In business planning these findings can be drawn upon in considering exposures in each asset class and industry sector and drive the risk management priorities.
+For example, following the climate scenario modelling exercise, an allocation of 5% was made to the Mercer Passive Sustainable Global Equity Fund (a low fossil fuel equity fund), funded from the Mercer Fundamental Global Indexation Equity Fund (developed market equites).
 More is provided in the risk management section.